synergy-design-system/synergy-design-system/packages/tokens/README.md

 1. **Repository Setup**: Checks out the repository with full history
 2. **Environment Setup**: Installs pnpm, Node.js 22, and project dependencies
-3. **Token Synchronization**: Runs `pnpm -C ./packages/tokens fetch:figma` to fetch and transform Figma data
+3. **Token Synchronization**: Runs `pnpm -C ./packages/tokens fetch:figma && pnpm -C ./packages/tokens build:figma` to fetch and transform Figma data
 4. **Quality Assurance**: Builds and tests the updated tokens to ensure integrity
 5. **Pull Request Creation**: Creates a new branch and pull request with the changes